volodymyrkhodonovych/chart/README.md

-# chart
+# Custom chart and proogres views
-Custom chart and progress view
+This is sample project of two custom views.